 Author's Note: I wasn't trying to write this with some special meaning in mind; it just sort of happened.
 While I wasn't whipped by the principles of writing when I started this, I was motivated by the fact it entertained me.
-This is an original story with my own original characters, who can all be viewed from my profile on my deviantart account as the story progresses.
+This is an original story with my own original characters, who can all be viewed from my profile on my tumblr as the story progresses.
 I do not own the merchandise, company, yadda yadda of Pokemon.
 While the beginning is lighthearted, in the future it generates some dark themes.

 What you need to know about this story before taking it on is that there is a lot of character development.
 This story focuses a lot on characterization and character development, and, like in dubstep, before anyone drops the bass, there is a build-up.
 I like to think that some stories can be easily adapted into a movie, but this story is not one of them.
 It's more like a television show with several seasons.
 Regardless, I hope you find this story as entertaining as I do.

 WARNING: This story will contain violence, language (hopefully not too foul), and some inappropriate jokes made by the protagonist herself.

 And now I present you with Untamed. :)